 The Notes may only be invested by PRC investors that are authorised to engage in the investment in the Notes of the type being offered or sold.
-PRC investors are responsible for informing themselves about and observing all legal and regulatory restrictions, obtaining all relevant government approvals, licences, verification and/or registrations (if any) from all relevant PRC governmental authorities, including, but not limited to the People's Bank of China, the State Administration of Foreign Exchange, the China Securities Regulatory Commission, the China Banking and Insurance Regulatory Commission, and/or other relevant regulatory bodies, and complying with all relevant PRC regulations, including, but not limited to, all relevant foreign exchange regulations and/or overseas investment regulations.
+PRC investors are responsible for informing themselves about and observing all legal and regulatory restrictions, obtaining all relevant government approvals, licences, verification and/or registrations (if any) from all relevant PRC governmental authorities, including, but not limited to the People's Bank of China, the State Administration of Foreign Exchange, the China Securities Regulatory Commission, the National Administration for Financial Regulation and/or other relevant regulatory bodies or successors of the aforementioned governmental and regulatory authorities, and complying with all relevant PRC regulations, including, but not limited to, all relevant foreign exchange regulations and/or overseas investment regulations.